 Welcome to KrogFiction, the site of author, Robert J. Krog.

-Robert J. Krog will be an author guest at Midsouthcon this year.
+Robert J. Krog will be a guest author at Midsouthcon, March 20-22

 The anthology, A Tall Ship, A Star, and Plunder, is available from Dark Oak Press and Media

 Robert J. Krog is a native of Memphis, TN, where he still resides with his family.
 Mr. Krog is a devout Catholic.
 He has been an assistant arborist to his father, who was a professional arborist.
 He has also been a grocery store clerk, a waiter for one week, an order out delivery guy for one week, a legal runner, a substitute teacher, and a high school History teacher, all in Memphis, TN.
 He has several degrees, mostly in History, but is putting none of them to good use, though he loves History and can still translate Middle Egyptian, if he works at it (and maybe Hieratic, if he really works at it).
-Currently, he works in chemical yard care and writes as much as obligations to a full-time job, the church, and family life allow.
-His published works include The Stone Maiden and Other Tales, numerous short stories published by various small presses and several on this website, and the novella, A Bag Full of Eyes, now available from Sam's Dot Publishing.
+Currently, he is a supervisor for a yard spray company and writes as much as obligations to a full-time job, the church, and family life allow.
+His published works include The Stone Maiden and Other Tales, numerous short stories published by various small presses and several on this website, and the novella, A Bag Full of Eyes, now available from Alban Lake Publishing.
 His most recently published work is the short story, Thursday Morrow: The Self-Winding, Mechanical Man, in the anthology, Capes and Clockwork, now available from Dark Oak Press and Media.
 He continues to write and is working on finishing several novels.
-He is also editing an anthology of pirate stories for Dark Oak Press.
+He has also edited an anthology of pirate stories for Dark Oak Press.
 It is titled A Tall Ship, a Star, and Plunder.
-It is available as of Jan.
-20, 2014